Ali Bilgic Ph.D. in International Politics, Aberystwyth University

 - Turkey, Power and the West: Gendered International Relations and Foreign Policy, London: I.B.
 Tauris, 2016, Ali Bilgiç.

-- Rethinking Security in the Age of Migration: Trust and Emancipation in Europe, London: Routledge, 2013.
+- Rethinking Security in the Age of Migration (2018, 2nd edition): Trust and Emancipation in Europe, London: Routledge, 2013.
 Ali Bilgiç.

 Selected Journal Articles